Norton Couloir

-The Norton Couloir or Great Couloir is a steep, gully high on the north face of Mount Everest in Tibet which lies east of the pyramidal peak and extends to within 150 m below the summit.
+The Norton Couloir or Great Couloir is a steep gully high on the north face of Mount Everest in Tibet which lies east of the pyramidal peak and extends to within 150 m below the summit.

 Its companion to the west of the summit is the Hornbein Couloir.

 Origin of the name

-The steep couloir (gully) was named after the lead member of the 1924 British expedition, Edward Felix Norton, who reached a height of about 8572.8 m in this gully during an unsuccessful summit attempt on 4 June 1924.
+The steep couloir (gully) was named after the lead member of the 1924 British expedition, Edward F. Norton, who reached a height of about 8572.8 m in this gully during an unsuccessful summit attempt on 4 June 1924.
 He avoided the dangerous windswept ridge and, by traversing the north face, ascended into the couloir, which has since borne his name.

 Everest solo, Reinhold Messner

 The Norton Couloir was the scene of one of the greatest mountaineering achievements when, in 1980, Reinhold Messner entered this gully to avoid what, for a solo climber, was a dangerous ridge - especially its crux, the "Second Step" - and ascended to the summit, alone and without using supplemental oxygen.
 The most successful climb to that point by F. Edward Norton in 1924, was Messner's inspiration for this attempt: Norton had also used no oxygen.